wp-plugins/html5-soundcloud-player-with-playlist/readme.txt

 Unzip "html5-soundcloud-player-with-playlist.zip" and copy folder "html5-soundcloud-player-with-playlist" into your wordpress plugins folder, normally located in /wp-content/plugins/

-Create new application on SoundCloud http://soundcloud.com/you/apps & get Client Id and Client Secret…
+Create new application on SoundCloud http://soundcloud.com/you/apps & get Client Id and Client Secret

 Then you need to enter